Jarecamang/ParkingPassport/README.md

-This is an app created by replot, intended use is learning and educational only, I do not own the rights of the app and do not intend on selling it or using it in a production scale.
+This is an app created by replit, intended use is learning and educational only, I do not own the rights of the app and do not intend on selling it or using it in a production scale.